 About 8% of all children in the United States have asthma, a lung disease that must be controlled because it can’t be cured.
-Dr. Paul Irra and Dr. Katarina Ondrejicka at Naples Pediatrics in Naples, Florida, are available to develop an individualized treatment plan for your child’s asthma that will optimize control, minimize attacks, and help ensure your child can fully participate in all their daily activities.
+Dr. Paul Irra at Naples Pediatrics in Naples, Florida, is available to develop an individualized treatment plan for your child’s asthma that will optimize control, minimize attacks, and help ensure your child can fully participate in all their daily activities.

 Asthma is a chronic condition of the lungs that develops when the small tubes that carry air to the lungs become narrow, irritated, and inflamed.
 This inflammation makes the tubes oversensitive, so they react to things that don’t usually bother airways.
 When this happens, the airways spasm, block airflow, and make it hard to breathe.